What is Skin Cancer?

 - Other drugs being evaluated in clinical trials are available for patients to receive

 Skin Cancer Clinical Trials

 There are approximately 1,085 clinical trials for skin cancer that are recruiting patients or active in the United States.
 With such an extensive list, many of them could be beneficial for you.
 Our team of oncology nurses and our artificial intelligence based clinical trial matching system will find the best option for you.

 With just a few clicks, you can see your clinical trial matches now.
 Click here to use our advanced clinical trial match tool.

 How Do We Help Skin Cancer Patients?

 Massive Bio offers an independent cancer treatment analysis as well as clinical trial matching for skin cancer patients.
-Our patient advocates work closely with patients to gather information on their current medical status, and then will provide a list of options from available cancer clinical trials close to your home.
+Our patient relations coordinators work closely with patients to gather information on their current medical status, and then will provide a list of options from available cancer clinical trials close to your home.

 We can also provide a comprehensive case analysis through our Virtual Tumor Board from cancer specialists.
 The Virtual Tumor Board (VTB) is comprised of highly specialized oncologists from nationally-recognized Cancer Centers of Excellence.
 In just 7-10 days after receiving your medical records, we can get you a treatment plan without having to travel far distances and use your valuable time.